 Lawn is often considered unremarkable.
 Unless you are a passionate lawn lover, you probably don't dedicate much mental energy to your lawn.
 Your kids or pets may enjoy it.
 You take care of it.

 But consider this: just our lawns can add up to what is perhaps still THE LARGEST IRRIGATED CROP IN THE USA.

 It is a small part of many people's daily lives.
-But small things, in everyone's yards, can really add up.
-Be it lawns, or whatever else.
+But it demonstrates something so important: the actions taken in everyone's yards add up.

-Definitely not a perfect concept, because of course, we should be taking big actions to fix all of the so so many big problems in the world.
+Definitely not a perfect concept, because of course, we should be taking big actions to fix the many big problems we are facing.
 We need to take big actions, too, and not use small actions as an excuse to avoid the big ones.

 However, you can still do something small, and it still counts.
-Small things are important.
-They add up.
+Small things are important, and they definitely add up.

 This applies to all areas of life, of course, but we're here to talk about gardening and landscape design.

 Ask yourself, "If everyone did this in their yard, would it make the world a better or worse place?"